Notes on the Geography of China: Shanghai: Thames Town

 No, no, this isn't Manchester.
 We're still in Thames Town, specifically the restaurant quarter called Dockside.
-Not bad as an imitation.
+Good enough as an imitation to almost fool me.

-Rising above the canal, a church, or at least the likeness of a church.
-It was conceived as a wedding chapel, but there have been press reports that it might be sanctified.
+Rising above the canal, this church or likeness of a church was conceived as a wedding chapel, but there have been press reports that it might be sanctified.

 Perhaps it's a little too perfect to be real.

 Could this street fool you?
 Too clean, perhaps?
 You can see the chronology laid out before you as we look back toward the center from what appears to be the beginning of Georgian England.

 The developers invested $300 million of somebody's money in Thames Town.